“In his house at R’lyeh, dead Cthulhu waits dreaming.”

 “There!” yelled Kane, startling them all.

-Up ahead was Q’assog-tha.
-She was making her way across the fields, collecting sheep with her tentacles and dropping them into her mouths.
+Up ahead was Q’assog-tha, her black tentacles waving madly as she made her way across the fields, scooping up sheep and dropping them into her mouths.

 “She’ll figure that out when she hits the ocean,” Arika said.

-“If we’re lucky she’ll turn right and follow the beach.
+“If we’re lucky she’ll turn right.
 The nearest village is about half an hour away.”

 “That’s not enough time for the NSO to stop her.”

 “How’s it going back there?”
 Kane asked over his shoulder.